Nehemiah 9 – Israel Confesses Their Sin

 Now on the twenty-fourth day of this month the children of Israel were assembled with fasting, in sackcloth, and with dust on their heads.

 a.
-The children of Israel were assembled: After the wall was completed, after the wall was working, after the people had heard and obeyed God’s Word, after the Holy Spirit was doing a significant work in the lives of people – now there is a scene of dramatic, humble repentance.
+The children of Israel were assembled: After the wall was completed, after the wall was functioning, after the people had heard and obeyed God’s word, after the Holy Spirit had already done a significant work in the lives of people – now there is a scene of dramatic, humble repentance.

 b.
 Assembled with fasting: Fasting showed their lowly, humble state.
-They considered themselves so poor before God that they had no food.
-They also wanted to say, “we are so troubled by our sin, food seems unimportant.”
+They considered themselves so poor before God that they took no food.
+They also wanted to say, “we are so troubled by our sin that food seems unimportant.”

 c.
 In sackcloth: This was wearing rough fabric, like a burlap bag.
 Again, this was to show their complete poverty of spirit before God.
-They also wanted to say, “we are so troubled by our sin, the normal comforts of life are unimportant.”
+They also wanted to say, “we are so troubled by our sin that the normal comforts of life are unimportant.”

 d.
 With dust on their heads: This meant they took little handfuls of dirt and cast them on their heads.
-This was also to show their lowly state before God, and to say “we are so troubled by our sin, the normal comforts of life are unimportant.”
+This was also to show their lowly state before God, and to say “we are so troubled by our sin that the normal comforts of life are unimportant.”

 i.
 All of this reflects a humble attitude of heart – humble not only towards God, but also humble towards man.
 They did this publicly, and others would see them in this public state.